ryanpstauffer/RheingoldGraph/docs/concept.md

 ```

 #### Performance-specific representation
 We can also encode the specifics of a single performance.
 The most widespread modern form of this is MIDI (or [Musical Instrument Digital Interface](Musical Instrument Digital Interface)).
 MIDI is a binary serialized format not meant to be human-readable.
 Simplistically, MIDI message contains "NOTE ON" and "NOTE OFF" messages for different pitches, in addition to other information on dynamics and instrument programs.
-Note that MIDI itself contains no audiol, only the instructions to create it, and in this way is another variation on a representation of the core logic of a piece of music.
+Note that MIDI itself contains no audio, only the instructions to create it, and in this way is another variation on a representation of the core logic of a piece of music.

 ### Thinking differently
 There are issues with all of the above methods of music representation - which we'll discuss in more detail later.
 For now however, let's imagine another way of representing the same information from our Bach Cello Suite.

+![alt text][BachCelloMusicGraphEx1]

+We can

 (I'll avoid the same stupid Inception "We must go deeper" gif that's everywhere....)